Kroger: 84.51°

-Controversies

 Pricing discrepancies and overcharges

 In 2025, an investigation by The Guardian, Consumer Reports, and the Food & Environment Reporting Network revealed widespread overcharging at Kroger stores across multiple states due to expired sale tags leading to higher prices at checkout.
 Tests in 26 stores across 14 states and Washington, D.C., identified over 150 items with expired sale tags, averaging a $1.70 overcharge per item, or 18% above the advertised sale price.
 In Colorado, union tests at over 30 King Soopers stores found more than 300 expired tags, with overcharges averaging nearly 15%.
 An internal Kroger audit at one western U.S. store reported approximately 6% of price tags were incorrect, exceeding the company’s 1% error threshold.
 The investigation, supported by customer complaints and union reports, linked the issue to chronic understaffing, with expired tags remaining on shelves for weeks.
 Kroger denied systemic pricing issues, asserting that errors were a small fraction of billions of annual transactions and emphasizing regular audits to ensure pricing accuracy.